Crystal: Characterizing Relative Impact of Scholarly Publications: Introduction

 These challenges have motivated a line of research on citation intent and impact classification \citep[e.g.,][]{valenzuela2015identifying, jurgens2018measuring, Arnaout2025IndepthRI}, which aims to assess the impact and intent behind each citation to a prior work mentioned in a given paper.
 As illustrated in Figure~\ref{fig:1}, these approaches evaluate each citation edge independently, assessing each citation based on its surrounding text, capturing \textit{how} and \textit{why} a paper is cited --- and to classify citations as meaningful or incidental.
 Focusing on each citation context \emph{in isolation} is a natural choice: it concentrates on the most directly relevant text as highlighted in Figure~\ref{fig:1}, and keeps context length short to avoid the risk of positional biases and the cost of inference.
 Yet evaluating citations in isolation discards a valuable signal: the \emph{relative importance} of a reference compared to the other works cited alongside it.

 We propose {\methodname}, a method that \emph{jointly} ranks \emph{all} cited papers within a citing paper using LLMs to characterize their \emph{relative} impact (\S\ref{section:method}).
 As shown in Figure~\ref{fig:1}, jointly analyzing all citation contexts within a single citing paper introduces this comparative dimension, even though the additional context risks distracting the model.

-To mitigate LLMs' known positional bias \citep{tang2024found}, we rank the list of cited papers three times, each with a random order, and aggregate the resulting impact labels via majority voting.
-Surprisingly, this joint ranking approach—leveraging comparative context rather than evaluating citations in isolation—more effectively distinguishes impactful references, outperforming a prior state-of-the-art impact classifier \cite{Arnaout2025IndepthRI} by $+9.5\%$ in accuracy and $+8.3\%$ F1 on average across different LLMs on their dataset of citations with human-annotated impact labels (\S\ref{section:results}).
-We release rankings for 1,338 cited papers covering 442 citing papers and impact labels for citations from this dataset. {\methodname} also offers an efficiency advantage and performs competitively with an open-source model, enabling scalable, cost-effective citation impact analysis (\S\ref{subsec:cost}).
+Surprisingly, this joint ranking approach—leveraging comparative context rather than evaluating citations in isolation—more effectively distinguishes impactful references, outperforming a prior state-of-the-art impact classifier \cite{Arnaout2025IndepthRI} by $+9.5\%$ in accuracy and $+8.3\%$ F1 on average across different LLMs on their dataset of citations with human-annotated impact labels (\S\ref{Sec:Experiments}). {\methodname} also offers an efficiency advantage through fewer LLM calls and outperforms prior baselines using an open-weight model, enabling scalable, cost-effective citation impact analysis (\S\ref{subsec:cost}).
+We conduct a case study of ACL Test-of-Time award-winning papers (\S\ref{sec:tot-case-study}), analyzing 46.4k citations of ACL 1996 and ACL 2000 publications.
+We find that \methodname{}’s rankings align with long-term scientific recognition.
+We release \datasetname{}, a dataset with impact labels and rankings (\S\ref{crystal-bank}), along with our codebase.